LingHsiLiu/Robotic/README.md

 4. Flash access module: write, read and erase (chip erase or sector erase) function to control action execution module
 5. Action execution module: give instructions to servomotor execution module
 6. Servomotor execution module: transfer signal to servomotor

+what is your weekness ?
+if your teammate have issue, and your team project is delay the deadline ? what is your job goal and your motion ? database join sort and plus question